 Parenting can be hard at the best of times.
 Parenting during Covid-19?
 Even harder.
 Here’s how to deal.

-I don’t know about you, but parenting during Covid-19 is pushing me to my limits.
-My patience is stretched so thin it’s almost transparent.
-My She-Hulk stress levels are through the roof as I try to juggle work commitments with homeschooling a three-year-old who really isn’t down with virtual lessons.
+I don’t know about you, but parenting during Covid-19 has pushed me to my limits.
+My patience has been stretched so thin it’s almost transparent.
+My She-Hulk stress levels have gone through the roof as I’ve tried to juggle work commitments with homeschooling a three-year-old who really isn’t down with virtual lessons.
 And don’t get me started on trying to keep the not-quite-two-year-old from destroying the joint.
-Yep, parenting during the circuit breaker and trying to explain Covid-19 to kids is HARD.
+Yep, parenting during this ‘new normal’ and trying to explain Covid-19 to kids has been HARD.
 But armed with some handy parenting tips, I’ve slowly been getting used to this new way of life.
 Want to know how?
 Read on…

 Top image: Evgeni Tcherkasski